JvanKatwijk/qt-dab/README.md

 buttons with which the configuration of the decoding process can be influenced.

-At starting up Qt-DAB for the (very) first time, no device is selected yet, and the widget is made visible to allow selection of an input device (the combobox at the bottom line right).
+NEW is the selector **clear on exit**.
+If enabled, the scanlist is cleared on program exit.

+Als new is the selector *local DB*.
+If enabled on program startup Qt-DAB will load the embedded TII database, rather than trying to load a TII database from the user's home directory.

 ![8.8](/res/read_me/service-and-titles.png)

-NEW - slightly experimental - is the possibility to save **titles** (parts of the dynamic labels) of (mostly) songs that are transmitted.
+Slightly experimental is the possibility to save **titles** (parts of the dynamic labels) of (mostly) songs that are transmitted.
 **This is by interpreting the so-called DL2 data, note that not all ensembles send DL2 data**.